spacemeowx2/s3si.ts/README.md

 # s3si.ts

-Export your battles from SplatNet to stat.ink
+Export your battles from SplatNet to stat.ink.

+If you have used s3s, please see [here](#migrate-from-s3s).

 ## Usage